urbanjost/M_intrinsics/docs/intrinsics.md

 - **dim**
   : specifies to remove this dimension from the result and produce an
     array of counts of _.true._ values along the removed dimension.
+    If not present, the result is a scalar count of the true elements in **mask** the value must be in the range 1 <= dim <= n, where n is the rank(number of dimensions) of **mask**.

+    The corresponding actual argument shall not be an optional dummy argument, a disassociated pointer, or an unallocated allocatable.

 - **kind**
   : An _integer_ initialization expression indicating the kind